influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/_index.md

 ## Client libraries for InfluxDB v3

-InfluxDB v3 client libraries are language-specific packages that work with and integrate with your application to write to and query data in {{% cloud-name %}}.
+InfluxDB v3 client libraries are language-specific packages that work with and integrate with your application to write to and query data in {{% product-name %}}.
 InfluxData and the user community maintain client libraries for developers who want to take advantage of:

 - Idioms for InfluxDB requests, responses, and errors.